Dhruv-AFK/aiwellness-hub/README.md

-# 🌿 AI Wellness Hub – Decentralized Health & Telemedicine on EDU Chain
+# 🌿 AI Wellness Hub – Decentralized Health & Telemedicine on ETH Chain

 **AI Wellness Hub** is a **Web3-powered health ecosystem** that integrates **blockchain, AI, and decentralized crowdfunding** to make healthcare more **accessible, transparent, and affordable**.

-🌍 **Built on EDU Chain**, this platform allows users to:
+🌍 **Built on ETH Chain**, this platform allows users to:
 ✅ **Raise wellness funds** via decentralized **crowdfunding** (TVL growth)
 ✅ **Book doctor consultations** & pay via **EDU tokens**
 ✅ **Verify consultations using AI** to prevent fraud